NET-UP/tmwordpress/readme.txt

 8. If asked, enter your email adress or sign in to your TicketMachine Cloud account.
 9. Done!
 You can now start managing your events.

+== Screenshots ==

+1. Event calendar
+2. Main events page
+4. Event detail page
+5. Event list for admins
+6. Customize your design
+7. Use our widgets

 == Changelog ==
 = 1.10.10 =
 * Added event image to event list in admin area